 In addition there may be other costs and expenses (‘disbursements’) that will be payable during the course of your matter.
 Your acceptance of these terms constitutes your agreement for us to incur the expenses which in our judgment may be necessary.
 Where possible we will advise you of these in advance.
 Please note that third parties (such as Counsel) may alter their fees, and it may not always prove possible to alert you to any changes or further expenses in advance of incurring them on your behalf.
 Disbursements are itemised separately as disbursements on our invoices, and may include courier charges, travelling expenses, bank charges, or telephone, fax, copying and postage.
 Where appropriate these will have VAT added at the prevailing rate in force.

-We take a payment on account of costs from all new clients.
-For fixed price work, we issue a VAT invoice and where you pay online we confirm the transaction on acceptance of the transaction.
+We take a payment on account of costs from all new clients, or where the work is to be undertaken on a fixed fee basis, we raise a VAT invoice in respect of the payment.
+Where you pay for fixed price work online we will confirm the transaction when we send you a welcome email.

 For all client matters we reserve the right to render interim bills at a frequency we deem appropriate to the matter in hand, and to defer work on your matter until payment is received.

-In general once we have done the work, or issued a fixed fee invoice or if it is a matter that requires work spanning over more than one month and involves payment of further fees, then at the end of the month, we issue a final or interim invoice, and use the amount held on account towards settlement of the invoice.
-We then either request a further payment, or reimburse surplus funds, if any (should the work be concluded).
+In general once we have done the work or if it is a matter that requires work spanning over more than one month and involves payment of further fees, then at the end of the month, we issue a final or interim invoice.
+We use the amount held on account towards settlement of the invoice, and may request a further payment, or reimburse surplus funds, if any (should the work be concluded).

-Whenever we are holding monies on account of costs for you, then we are entitled to transfer the monies into our office account once we issue an interim or final invoice for the work in question.
+Whenever we are holding monies on account of costs for you, then we are entitled to transfer the monies into our office account once we issue an invoice for the work, whether the invoice is an interim one or a final invoice for the work in question.
 For ongoing work, or if ad hoc work arises while we are doing fixed cost or other work for you, unless otherwise agreed we invoice you monthly at the end of each month for work done in that month.